Noach: To Be A Man of the Earth

 How does Noach respond to this new opportunity?
 The Torah continues:

-sons of Noach who came out of the ark were Shem, Cham, and Yefet Cham being
+The sons of Noach who came out of the ark were Shem, Cham, and Yefet – Cham being the father of

 B. ALLUSIONS TO OTHER STORIES